Lattices, injective metrics and the $K(\pi,1)$ conjecture: Review of posets, Artin groups and injective metric spaces

 \bdf[Orthoscheme complex] Let $X$ denote a finite-dimensional simplicial complex with ordered simplices.
 Then one may endow each simplex of $X$ with the associated $\ell^\infty$ orthoscheme metric.
 Then the geometric realization of $|X|$, endowed with the length metric associated with the $\ell^\infty$ orthoscheme metric on each simplex, is called the \emph{$\ell^\infty$ orthoscheme complex} of $X$. \edf

-As a particular case, if $L$ is a graded poset with bounded rank, then the geometric realization of $|L|$ satisfies the assumptions, so we may talk about the $\ell^\infty$ orthoscheme complex of $L$.
+As a particular case, if $L$ is a poset with a bound on the length of its chains, then the geometric realization of $|L|$ satisfies the assumptions, so we may talk about the $\ell^\infty$ orthoscheme complex of $L$.
 The following is an immediate adaptation of~\cite[Theorem~7.13]{bridson_haefliger}.

 \bthm Let $X$ denote a finite-dimensional simplicial complex with ordered simplices.
 Then its $\ell^\infty$ orthoscheme complex is a complete length space. \ethm

 \bp Note that since $X$ has dimension $n$, the $\ell^\infty$ orthoscheme complex of $X$ has finitely many isometry types of cells: the standard orthoscheme $k$-simplices, where $k \leq n$.
 The proof of~\cite[Theorem~7.13]{bridson_haefliger} adapts without change to this situation. \ep